fikunmi-ap/solana-improvement-documents/LRUCache.md

 ## New Terminology

 - recommended priority fee: This is the priority fee that the mechanism "recommends" that a transaction pay.
-It is calculated per account by the *priority fee recommeder* based on *recent fees paid*.
+It is calculated per account by the *priority fee recommender* based on *recent fees paid*.
 It is similar to but distinct from a per account EIP-1559 base fee.

 - recommended high priority fee: This is the priority fee that the mechanism "recommends"